 - buckwheat granola

-Add all ingredients and blend.
-May need to push the ingredients around to blend evenly or add a tiny bit more liquid.
+- Add all ingredients, starting with the frozen fruit, and blend.
+May need to push the ingredients around with a tamper to blend evenly or add a tiny bit more liquid.
 Be careful as you want this as thick is possible.